What does it mean to be an ally?

 Being an ally means actively supporting and uplifting those who are less privileged than you.
 In turn, it’s about understanding the privilege you have in order to recognize the injustice you’ve been spared.
 Allies can never fully understand the oppression of those they’re supporting, but they acknowledge the ways in which others are experience it; they actively work to combat this oppression.

-Becoming an ally requires looking in on yourself in order to look out on others.
+requires looking in on yourself in order to look out on others.
 If you start by acknowledging your own identity, you can understand how you experience both privilege and disadvantage.

 Our identities are complex and rely on our membership in various societal groups.
 These groups are based on things like race, gender, sexuality, ability, wealth, religion, age — just to name a few.
 They can include professional categories or our familial positions.
 While our identity is based on how we fit into these groups, our privilege is based on how these groups advantage and disadvantage us.
 Our membership can be visible if we present as a certain race or gender; it might be invisible if the outside world doesn’t recognize us as a part of that group.
 The ways we’re a part of these groups, both visibly and invisibly, and how these groups advantage or disadvantage us, shape our identity and how we’re treated, respected and live in the world.

 Once we’ve recognized our own identity, we can learn how to confront our own privileges in order to become an ally.
 Confronting our own privileges may make us uncomfortable, but it’s a vital and integral step to helping those who don’t have the same privileges.

 What you can do as an ally to show support:

 1. Confront your own biases and prejudices.